Evolving Collaboration, Dependencies, and Use in the Rust Open Source Software Ecosystem: Background Summary

 In contrast to other data sources on collaborative software development, our dataset contains more accurate and complete data for the Rust software ecosystem.
 Focusing on Rust allows us to integrate developer contributions with data on software dependencies and usage.
-In this way, our data is richer and more focused than what can be found in more extensive databases such as GHTorrent~\cite{gousios2012ghtorrent}, GHArchive\footnote{\url{https://www.gharchive.org/}}, Software Heritage~\cite{pietri2019software}, or World of Code \cite{ma2019world}.
+In this way, our data is richer and more focused than what can be found in more extensive databases such as GHTorrent~\cite{gousios2012ghtorrent}, GHArchive, Software Heritage~\cite{pietri2019software}, or World of Code \cite{ma2019world}.
 Moreover, as we highlight in the Technical Validation section, we achieve a broader coverage by focusing on the Rust ecosystem: 15\% of the packages in our dataset are not in the GHTorrent database.
 Our dataset also requires significantly less storage space than the sources mentioned above and can be directly analysed by researchers with minimal computing infrastructure requirements.
 At the same time, Rust is a large ecosystem that has evolved in a decentralized manner with contributions from thousands of developers hosted on multiple platforms, differentiating it from data sourced from single projects like the Linux Kernel or Apache projects \cite{roberts2006understanding}.

-We plan to update the dataset annually provided that the primary upstream sources (crates.io, GitHub \& Gitlab) remain stable.
-Researchers can also use our pipeline to reconstruct the dataset, a process that requires some data storage space (around 150 GB, though this volume will likely increase over time as the dataset is updated) and several days to query the data sources and process the results.
+We plan to update the dataset annually provided that the primary upstream sources (crates.io, GitHub \& GitLab) remain stable.
+Researchers can also use our pipeline to reconstruct the dataset, a process that requires some data storage space (around 300 GB, though this volume will likely increase over time as the dataset is updated) and several days to query the data sources and process the results.
 Our code can also be adapted to collect data from other ecosystems, such as the Julia programming language's ecosystem.
 However, we note that not all ecosystems offer the same scope of data as Rust.
+For example: Rust is relatively young compared to Python, Ruby, or Javascript - as a result a much larger share of the Rust ecosystem's history is accessible on GitHub.
+The Rust ecosystem is also relatively small: estimates of the NPM (Node) ecosystem's size suggest its metadata alone are greater than 100 GB, while the repos themselves would take up multiple terabytes as described here: \url{https://socket.dev/blog/inside-node-modules}.